ssrikantan/az-ad-app-integration/README.md

 # az-ad-app-integration
-Notes on trying out the different options for application authentication scenarios with Azure AD using a Postman Tool
+Notes on trying out the different scenarios for application authentication with Azure AD using a Postman Tool